AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 ## Next Steps

-Now that a basic implementation has been set up, your role within your organization can influence which path you want to learn more about:
+Now that a basic implementation is set up, your role within your organization can influence which path you want to learn more about:

 * [Create a solution design document](../prepare/solution-design.md): Make a plan for how you want to use custom variables, then include them in your implementation
 * [Get started using Analysis Workspace](/help/analyze/analysis-workspace/home.md): Dive right into Adobe Analytics using the tool's flagship capability.